spot_img

 Pat Leary spent six weeks in the saddle, meeting with veterans and community groups in 33 towns along the Chauvel Border Light Horse Trail.
 The trail, which runs from Shepparton in northern Victoria through southern New South Wales, aims to raise awareness of the Light Horse and encourage people to visit landmarks related to their history.
 Despite the physical challenges of the journey, including saddle sores, Leary emphasized the importance of pacing oneself and maintaining the well-being of the horses throughout the ride.

-Shop Outdoor Arena Lighting
+Riding Arena Lighting

 latest articles